grossmj/qemu-minivm/kernel/README.md

 from `lib/modules/<kernel_version>` and packs them into `modules-<kernel_version>.qcow2`.

-Finally we have to create the initial ramdisk.
+Finally we have to create the initial RAM disk.
-We don't want to put all the modules into the ramdisk.
+We don't want to put all the modules into the RAM disk.
 So we need to create/modify the `modules.ramfs` configuration file, which contains the files/directories of the modules we want to include.
 The easiest way is to boot an image with this kernel and